Motivational Short Stories

 Uncle Joe came running from behind the garage and yelled, “Little Joe, are you okay?“ But Little Joe could not speak and he could not move.

 Just then Mama came out the door.
 Her pretty face looked terrified.
-“Little Joe, get out of the street Right Now!“ she ordered.
+“Little Joe, get out of the street, Right Now!“ she ordered.

 Uncle Joe bent down and rubbed Little Joe’s head.
-“Come on Wee Man, get up, you’re safe now.“As little Joe stood to his feet he said, “Why do I always disobey the rules, Uncle Joe?
-I know the rules but I just don’t want to obey them.”
+“Come on Wee Man, chin up, you’re safe now.”
+“Why do I always disobey the rules, Uncle Joe?
+I know the rules but I just don’t want to obey them.” cried Little Joe.

 Uncle Joe’s face got serious and that far away look washed over him.
 “Well, Wee Man, ever since the beginning of time people have had a problem with rules.
 Every person wants to do things their own way, nobody really wants to obey the rules.
 It’s only when we understand that God gave us rules to protect us, not hurt us, that we begin to see why we must obey the rules.”